 Paul is the Dobson Professor of Physics and Astronomy at Beloit College.
 He has worked for the US Physics team since 2003.
 His research involves classical and quantum chaos, and varies between highly theoretical, heavily computational, and playfully experimental.
 In his spare time he plays the trumpet semi-professionally, and he travels, having visited over fifty different countries.

-Postdoctoral teaching scholar at North Carolina State University.
-While earning his Ph.D., he conducted soft condensed matter experiments and numerical astrophysics research.
-When not teaching or researching, David enjoys his favourite pastime -- juggling.
+Dave is a scientist working at the NSWCDD.
+While earning his Ph.D.
+At North Carolina State University, he conducted soft condensed matter experiments and numerical astrophysics research.
+When not teaching or researching, David enjoys his favorite pastime -- juggling.

-Kevin is a rising senior at MIT studying physics, math, and music.
-He was a gold medalist in 2012 and 2013 and is excited to be returning for his second year junior coaching.
+Kevin is a senior at MIT studying physics and math.
+Currently, he is investigating structural coloration in beetles and fish, and working with both theorists and experimentalists at MIT to search for axion dark matter.
+He was a gold medalist in 2012 and 2013 and is excited to be returning for his third year coaching.